latent-to/developer-docs/docs/learn/price-protection.md

 ### Strict Safe Mode (Default)

-In this mode, the transaction is **rejected entirely** if executing it would push the final market price beyond the specified tolerance from the price when you submitted the transaction.
+In this mode, the transaction is **rejected entirely** if executing it would push the final market price beyond the tolerance threshold from the price when you submitted the transaction.
+Tolerance threshold can be specified but is 5% by default.

 This mode provides maximum protection against price volatility, market movements, and sandwich attacks by preventing transactions that would push the execution price beyond the specified tolerance.
 This is preferable when you want to guarantee a transaction price, and are willing to accept transaction failure if you cannot get that price.